DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/collision.md

 ---
 ---
 ##### shortDescription
-Specifies how to resolve collisions between the overlay and the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) elements.
+Specifies how to resolve collisions - when the overlay element exceeds the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) element.

 ---
-Collisions occur whenever the specified position causes the overlay element to exceed the boundaries.

 You can use the following collision resolution algorithms:

 - *"flip"*